 And of course there are different rules for Spanish sentence structure, French sentence structure, Italian sentence structure, and so on.
 Do you really want to study a new rulebook for every language?

 There are two problems with sentence structure rules.

 First, language is infinite.
 No matter how many sentence structure rules you learn, there will always be a longer, more complicated sentence that leaves you stumped.

 Second, learning rules is boring, inefficient, and, most importantly, unnecessary.
 You've already learned at least one language without consciously studying the rules of its sentence structure.
 You might not believe this, but you can do it again.

 To understand how, let’s take a more detailed look at how you learned sentence structure in your native language.

 In Your Native Language, You Know Sentence Structure by Instinct

-You probably can't even explain what all the rules of your native language are, but you know when the rules are being broken, as in this example:
+You probably can't even explain what all the rules of your native language are, but you know when the rules are being broken.
+Let’s use an example to illustrate that:

 How Your Brain Learns Grammar